 What does an Addiction Counselor in Delaware do?
 What is Their Job Role?

 Substance abuse is one of the most daunting issues of our time, wreaking havoc in the lives of users and their families.
-As a substance abuse counselor, you can make a difference and help turn around the lives of those battling addictions to drugs or alcohol.
+Substance abuse counselors help provide therapy services to patients by helping them learn addiction management.
+As a Delaware substance abuse counselor, you can make a difference and help turn around the lives of those battling addictions to drugs or alcohol.
 In Delaware, there are different requirements for licensure depending on a candidate’s goals and education, and it is possible to work your way up the career ladder.

 Delaware Licensing & Certifications for Associates & Independent Counselors